Skip to content

 Visiting the Museum galleries and shop

-The Museum galleries are through the shop on the ground floor of St John’s Gate.
-The galleries and shop are open Wednesday – Saturday, 9:30am – 5pm.
+The Museum galleries and shop are on the ground floor of St John’s Gate, and are open Wednesday – Saturday, 9:30am – 5pm.

 Visits to the Museum galleries and shop are free of charge to all.
 Donations are welcomed.